generate_before_header

 About

-After the 2020 presidential election, Johnson gained favor with GOP leaders by becoming “the most important architect of the Electoral College objections,” as the New York Times put it.
+After the 2020 presidential election, Johnson gained favor with GOP leaders by going out on a limb for Trump.
 “On the eve of the Jan.
-6 votes, he presented colleagues with what he called a ‘third option,’” the Times explains.
+6 votes, he presented colleagues with what he called a ‘third option,’” according to The New York Times.
 Instead of amplifying more outlandish claims of a stolen election, “he faulted the way some states had changed voting procedures during the pandemic, saying it was unconstitutional.”
-Roughly three-quarters of the 147 GOP Congress members who voted against certification cited his argument, which became “a Trojan horse that allowed lawmakers to vote with the president while hiding behind a more defensible case.”
+Roughly three-quarters of the 147 GOP members of Congress who voted against certification cited his argument, which became “a Trojan horse that allowed lawmakers to vote with the president while hiding behind a more defensible case.”

-Outside of politics, Johnson was a lawyer in private practice and a member of the Southern Baptist Convention.
+Before entering politics, Johnson worked as a lawyer in private practice — for a time as an attorney for the anti-LGBTQ hate-group Alliance Defending Freedomand was a member of the Southern Baptist Convention.
 Earlier in his congressional career, he served as chairman of the Republican Study Committee, considered “the intellectual arsenal of conservatism in the House,” as he describes it on his congressional website.
 In 2019, during a House hearing on reparations, Johnson was booed multiple times for claiming that “monetary reparations from current taxpayers for the sins of Americans from many years ago” would be unjust and “almost certainly… unconstitutional.”

 January 6, 2021